abdelino17/coworking-space/README.md

 ### 2. Deploy the infrastructure

-You can create the EKS Cluster via my (custom infra code)[infra/terraform] written in [terraform](https://developer.hashicorp.com/terraform/downloads)
+You can create the EKS Cluster via my [custom infra code](infra/terraform) written in [terraform](https://developer.hashicorp.com/terraform/downloads).

-First, update this line with your repo and then deploy with the following commands:
+First, update [this line](https://github.com/abdelino17/coworking-space/blob/92f792bf94c311e8ba7907299a7c0f3aaf78a0ea/infra/terraform/main.tf#L297) with your repo and then deploy the infra with the following commands:

 ```bash
 terraform init